juherr/oioi-documentation/docs/calls/user_manage_subscription.rst

 Request
 -------

-``"user-rating-subscription"`` identifies the call as a user-rating-subscription call.
+``"user-manage-subscription"`` identifies the call as a user-manage-subscription call.

 Fields
 ~~~~~~